Following is the full written testimony of Dr. Jasser:

 We must not coddle Muslim communities which will only further separate Muslims out.
 Trying to suppress what can be painful speech about Islam at society's fringes will actually paradoxically feed an unintended consequence of fomenting non-Muslim fears of Islam.
 Citizens who cannot have their real fears heard and their speech exercised will be stifled from the public sector and push underground resentment that will only foment.

-Yes, all racism should be addressed by our free societies and
+Yes, all racism should be addressed by our free

-faith is not held to the same free-for-all as any other faith.
+more because our faith is not held to the same free-for-all as any other faith.

 Brief Background on American Islamic Forum

 for Democracy (AIFD) and The Muslim Reform Movement (MRM)

 Our American Islamic Forum for Democracy (AIFD) was founded in 2003 in the wake of the horrific attacks of September 11.
 For us, it is a very personal mission to leave our American Muslim children a legacy that their faith is based in the unalienable right to liberty and to teach them that the principles that founded America do not contradict their faith but strengthen it.
 AIFD's founding principle is that we as Muslims are able to best practice our faith in a society like the United States that guarantees the rights of every individual under God but blind to any one faith with no governmental intermediary stepping between the individual and the creator to interpret the will of God.
 Because of this, our mission is explicitly to advocate for the principles of the Constitution of the United States of America, liberty and freedom through the separation of mosque and state.
 We believe that this mission from within the "House of Islam" is the only way to inoculate Muslim youth and young adults against radicalization.
 The "Liberty narrative" is the only effective counter to the "Islamist narrative."